 Learning support & SEN

-A comprehensive learning support programme comes under the umbrella of ‘inclusion services’, which also includes language support and counselling.
-The lead counsellor is based in the Jo’burg campus but is regularly found here, with a team of learning
+A comprehensive support programme for students with learning differences who can access the mainstream curriculum falls under ‘student support services’ or S3.
+The lead counsellor is based in the Jo’burg campus but is regularly found here, with a

 Language support